zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 * get_info(self):

   Returns a dict.

   Keys for container:  account, container, created_at,
                   put_timestamp, delete_timestamp, object_count, bytes_used,
                   reported_put_timestamp, reported_delete_timestamp,
                   reported_object_count, reported_bytes_used, hash, id,
                   x_container_sync_point1, and x_container_sync_point2.

-    Keyst for account:  account, created_at, put_timestamp,
+  Keys for account:  account, created_at, put_timestamp,
                   delete_timestamp, container_count, object_count,
                   bytes_used, hash, id.

+  A side effect of get_info is quaranteening in case of problems.
+  It is used by auditors.

 * get_items_since(self, start, count):